sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_programming.md

 MEMORY

-In a program, typically
+In a program, typically:

- R0M -has the program code
+ - R0M -has the program code
- RAM - has the program data.
+ - RAM - has the program data.

 ## ENDIANESS